GoranSchumacher/massive-actors/README.md

 * [HTMLCleanerAndPDFGeneratorApp](app/app/HTMLCleanerAndPDFGeneratorApp.scala)

-    Tests stateless actors with deployment configuration.
+    Tests stateless actors with [deployment configuration](conf/application.conf).
+    The configuration tells how to scale up and down the number of actor instances.
     Tests actor for cleaning html using HTMLCleaner fw and actor for converting html to pdf.
+    Shows how to build work flows consisting of actor chains that pass messages from one actor to the other, using the RouteSlip Enterprise Integration patterns (EIP).
+    Furthinor Mer EIP's, like filters, routers etc will be implemented in the future.
+    Also Try-like error handling and propagation will be implemented.